Pi4J/pi4j.github.io/content/documentation/building/jbang.md

 ## Video

-This video shows you all the steps decribed further on this page
+This video shows you all the steps described further on this page.

 {{< youtube 33CWAN1dQvA >}}